Dover Corporation: Segments and operating companies

-Energy
+Energy and Fueling

 Dover's energy segment works in the drilling and production markets to develop systems that extract oil and gas.
 It is composed of seven operating companies: Cook Compression, Dover Artificial Lift, Dover Energy Automation (DEA), Accelerated Process Systems, TWG, US Synthetic, and Waukesha Bearings.
 Cook Compression develops engineered compressors, while Dover Artificial Lift develops systems for oil-and-gas production, such as rod lifts, progressing cavity pumps, gas lifts, and plunger-lift systems.
 DEA includes Quartzdyne, which designs, develops, and manufactures resonating quartz pressure transducers for the downhole oil-and-gas industry.
 TWG is made up of six companies, all of which specialize in industry-specific winches and supporting electronic systems.
 US Synthetic produces long-lasting diamond inserts for downhole drilling-tool applications.
 Finally, Waukesha Bearings develops custom-engineered fluid-film bearings and magnet-bearing systems for high-performance turbomachinery.

-Engineered Systems
+Engineered Products

 The Engineered Systems segment develops products and systems for a variety of industries, from printing to waste handling.
 JK Group, Markem-Imaje, MS Printing Solutions, and OK International all serve the printing and identification markets.
 Environmental Solutions Group makes systems for the transportation and transformation of solid waste.
 De-Sta-Co is part of the work-holding and flexible-automation segment, such as clamps and grippers.
 Microwave Products Group serves defense, aerospace, and telecommunications markets.
 Lastly, Performance Motorsports Inc., Texas Hydraulics, Vehicle Service Group, and Warn are focused on the automobile and vehicle-service industry.